First-person capture that records what the demonstrator sees and how they move — RGB, depth, and motion — on the same clock as touch.

 First-person RGB aligned to the demonstrator's view, with stable exposure for long runs.

-Per-frame depth (RGB-D) for geometry, reach, and clutter around the hands.
+Stereo depth recovered from disparity for geometry, reach, and clutter around the hands.

 IMU dynamics — acceleration, angular rates, and movement cues for inertia, rhythm, and effort.